92green/unmutable/README.md

 get('hello', 'notFoundValue')(myData); // hi!
 ```

-Then if you want to call more functions in a row like this...
+Then if you want to call more functions in a chain like this...

 ```
 import {fromJS} from 'immutable';